 MetaMask uses the Parity on-chain registry of function signatures to display method names on the confirm screen.

 For many common method names, like token methods, this allows MetaMask to successfully look up the method names by their method signature.

 However, sometimes you're using a method that is not in that on-chain registry, and MetaMask will simply display

 To add your contract's function names to this registry so it shows in the MetaMask interface, follow the below steps.

 Use etherscan's write contract feature to input the string value (without quotes or spaces) to the register function

-Approve the transaction through MetaMask (you only pay gas)
+Approve the transaction in MetaMask (you only pay gas)

-and input into this demo app that checks the on-chain registry (mainnet or rinkeby)
+- Input them into this demo app that checks the on-chain registry

-You can look at the FUNCTIONHASHES section on remix.ethereum.org by loading the signature registry contract, press the Details button on the compile tab.
+- You can look at the FUNCTIONHASHES section on remix by loading the signature registry contract, press the "details" button on the compile tab.